Scaffolding a new app

 npm install --save-dev --save-exact prettier

-Come over, grab Prettier, and we'll create this .prettier.json file, just an empty one so that our editor knows to use Prettier.
+and then create a .prettier.json file so our editor knows to use Prettier:

 echo {}> .prettier.json